Authentication nodes

 You should place this node as early as possible in your journey so that it can gather sufficient contextual information to make risk evaluations.

-This node can only initialize the PingOne Signals (Protect) SDK in the client once.
+This node initializes the PingOne Signals (Protect) SDK in the client only once.
 If you include a second instance of the node in a journey, it won’t initialize the PingOne Signals (Protect) SDK again and won’t override the initial node configuration.

 Availability